 “The Promise of Community Action: Community Action changes people’s lives, embodies the spirit of hope, improves communities, and makes America a better place to live.
 We care about the entire community, and we are dedicated to helping people help themselves and each other.”

-President Lyndon B. Johnson’s War on Poverty and the advocacy of Dr. Martin Luther King, Jr. helped form Community Action.
+Inspired by President Kennedy’s proposals to address poverty in America, President Lyndon B. Johnson began the War on Poverty, which gave rise to Community Action.
 The Economic Opportunity Act of 1964 created the Network of local Community Action Agencies (CAAs.)

 Community Action, through its 1,000-plus local agencies, is a trusted source of support and has a presence in 99% of counties across America.
 To learn more about the Community Action Network and the history of Community Action, please visit the National Community Action Partnership’s website at www.communityactionpartnership.com.